80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of a sudden loud noise of a gunfire, explosion or knocking on the door.

-Example sentence She first heard a loud bang, then saw a dead bird lying on the ground and her idiotic brother holding a gun proudly.
+Example in a sentence She first heard a loud bang, then saw a dead bird lying on the ground and her idiotic brother holding a gun proudly.

 5. Bash